muhammadzubairmoosani/user-authentication-with-crud-operation-excersice/README.md

     - `index.js`: Component for edit, and adding a new user.
     - `style.scss`: File for styling.
   - `Layout`
-    - `index.js`: Component for edit, and adding a new user.
+    - `index.js`: Component for root-layout.
     - `style.scss`: File for styling.
   - `UserList`
-    - `index.js`: Component for edit, and adding a new user.
+    - `index.js`: Component for user list.
     - `style.scss`: File for styling.

 - `src/store`: This directory contains Redux-related code.